EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **Following Relationships:**
 1. Find a scribe (Historical Person)
 2. Click to see their Scribal Units
-3. From SU, see Production Units
+3. From Scribal Unit, see Production Units
-4. From PU, see Manuscripts
+4. From Production Unit, see Manuscripts
-5. From MS, see Holding Institution
+5. From Manuscript, see Holding Institution
 6. Plan to view manuscripts in person

 ### Keyboard Shortcuts